Nivalyx/osu-wiki/wiki/People/Users_with_unique_titles/en.md

 ### Previous World Cup title holders

 Beginning in November 2021, winners of past World Cups are retroactively awarded with the **Former osu!/osu!taiko/osu!catch/osu!mania Champion** user title.
-Players who have w
+Players who have won a World Cup more then once are

 Winners of previous osu!
 World Cups with the **Former osu!
 Champion** user title: